keyaedisa/dabs/README.md

 # abs Repo

-Welcome to the Official abs Source Repository! is the official abs repository!
+Welcome to the Official abs Source Repository!
 The latest built version of abs is hosted on my package repo called Valen and hosted at https:github.com/keyaedisa/valen_repo!

 abs is a terminual utility I wrote in bash meant to not only automate the build